 Route cables in a straight line, without sags, and secure to boat every 24 in.
 (61 cm).
 Place first fastener 24 in.
 (61 cm) behind remote control.
 If you use cable clamps, do not squeeze cable out-of-round.

 You must provide a 12 in.
 (30 cm) minimum diameter loop (A) in cables between last boat fastener (B) and motor anchoring point.**

 Before connecting cables to motor, check that control operates freely, that shift re-engages in NEUTRAL after disengaging for warm-up, and equal friction is felt in FORWARD and REVERSE throttle range of control handle.
 Any binding could cause control to jam when cables are attached to motor.

 Waterproof Connectors: Check mating surfaces of connectors for dirt or other contaminates.
 Remove all dirt, old lubricant, etc. Immediately before joining, apply a light coat of Electrical Grease to seal (C) on three-socket plug on instrument cable.
 Align plug with three-pin remote control receptacle (D) and push connector halves together until latched.

 Connect Control Cables to Motor

-Refer to the Service Manual for procedures to connect control cables
+Refer to the Service Manual for procedures to connect control cables to motor.

 Test Your Installation